 B2B companies now dedicate 29% of their marketing budget to account-based strategies, and Demandbase sits at the premium end of that spend.
-But with no public pricing, annual contracts starting at $24,000, and onboarding fees that can exceed $29,000 before your team runs a single campaign, the total cost of Demandbase catches many buyers off guard.
-This guide breaks down what Demandbase actually costs in 2026, where hidden fees accumulate, and how to evaluate whether the investment fits your team's budget and goals.
+But Demandbase publishes no pricing, contracts vary by six figures between buyers, and onboarding lands as a separate line item before your team runs a single campaign.
+This guide breaks down what shapes a Demandbase quote in 2026, where costs accumulate beyond the platform fee, and how to evaluate whether the investment fits your team's budget and goals.

 What Does Demandbase Cost in 2026?

 Demandbase does not publish pricing on its website.
-Every deal is custom-quoted, which means the number you pay depends on your company size, the modules you select, and how aggressively the sales rep negotiates.
-Based on third-party sources like Vendr and verified G2 reviews, here is what buyers report paying:
+Every deal is custom-quoted, and its pricing page describes the structure as a platform fee plus a flat fee per user.
+What you pay depends on your company size, the modules you select, and how aggressively you negotiate.

 Per-User Pricing Adds Up Fast

-This per-seat model creates a tension that sales leaders know well: you want every rep using the platform, but every new login increases the bill.
+This structure creates a tension that sales leaders know well: you want every rep using the platform, but every new login increases the bill.

 See the product in action